MAKEUP DESIGN & RENDERINGS

 THE NARRATOR & MYSTERIOUS MAN

 This character was particularly challenging.
-The beard was created from a wig due to our budget and need for his pieces to match.
-It had to be made to be easily removed in twenty seconds, and still make it look like they were two different people.
-I was always pleasantly surprised when I would hear the audience gasp when he removed the pieces onstage.
+The beard was created from a repurposed wig due to our budget and need for his pieces to match.
+It had to be made to be easily removed for quick changes, and still make it look like they were two different people.
+I was always pleasantly surprised when I would hear the audience realize that he was the narrator when he removed the pieces onstage.
 Those gasps mean that I did my job right and this became one of my favorite designs of this show.

 THE WITCH UGLY vs. PRETTY TRANSFORMATION